wp-plugins/scroll-triggered-boxes/readme.txt

 Some more screenshots can be found at the [Scroll Triggered Boxes plugin page on my website](http://dannyvankooten.com/wordpress-plugins/scroll-triggered-boxes/).

 == Changelog ==

+= 1.2.1 - May 21, 2014 =

+**Additions**

+- You can now use JavaScript functions like `STB.show( 42 )` or `STB.hide( 42 )` to show/hide boxes.

+**Improvements**

+- Box is now more responsive, it will now never stretch beyond the screen width.
+- Various minor code improvements.
+- Wrapped remaining strings in translation calls.

+= 1.2 - April 18, 2014 =
+* Improved: Plugin is now fully translatable.
+Fixed various string typo's.

 = 1.1.9.3 - March 7, 2014 =
 * Fixed: Box not overlapping content in some themes